Center for Health Equity Research and Promotion

 Director, VA Center for Health Equity Research and Promotion

-Professor of Medicine, University of Pittsburgh School of Medicine
+Distinguished Professor of Medicine, University of Pittsburgh School of Medicine

+Dr. Fine has advised and/or trained 70+ mentees within the VA Pittsburgh Healthcare System and/or its academic affiliate, the University of Pittsburgh.
 A cornerstone of Dr. Fine's mentorship involves the cultivation of scholarship through scientific publication.
-Using scientific writing as a powerful tool to develop his mentees' methodological, analytical, and critical thinking skills, to date, he has published 198 peer-reviewed papers, review articles, or commentaries with 63 of his mentees; his mentees served as first author for 159 (80%) of these articles.
-Impressively, 10 of his mentees have published 13 high-impact, first author papers in the New England Journal of Medicine, JAMA, Lancet, and Annals of Internal Medicine, expanding the depth and breadth of these mentored research accomplishments.
+Using scientific writing as a powerful tool to develop his mentees' methodological, analytical, and critical thinking skills, he has published 200+ peer-reviewed papers, review articles, or commentaries with 63+ of his mentees; his mentees served as first author for ~80% of these articles.
+Both Dr. Fine's and his mentees' success is magnified by the impact their scholarship has had in shaping health services research, patient care, and healthcare policy.
+He received the VA HSR&D Daniel Deykin Award for Outstanding Mentor in 2018.

-CHERP Advanced Postdoctoral Fellowship Program (TPS 72-000) as Principal Investigator
+- CHERP Advanced Postdoctoral Fellowship Program (TPS 72-000) as Principal Investigator